Cyber Secure Families: Cyberbullying and Information Sharing

 Keep Software Updated

-Think of all the devices in your household that connect to the internet – phones, tablets, computers, gaming systems, smart appliances, even lightbulbs!
+Think of all the devices in your household that connect to the internet – phones, tablets, computers, gaming systems, smart appliances, even light bulbs!
 One of the most important things you can do to keep your devices safe is to ensure your devices are up to date and using the latest software.
 When your devices notify you about a software update, install the update right away or set them to automatically update.
 Those updates contain security patches that close loopholes that attackers can use to gain entry and access your data like your passwords, payment information, photos, and more.

 Always make sure you know what apps are on your children’s devices.
 Know what those apps do and what type of information they monitor or collect.
 This can be done easily by checking the app settings and privacy disclosures.